Signs You May Need Gutter Guards

 Types of Gutter Guards

-- Brush guards are precisely what they sound like: large brush bristles that sit in your gutters to block debris but let water through.
-Brush guards cost roughly $4.05 per linear foot.
+- Brush guards are exactly what they sound like: large brush bristles that sit in your gutters and block debris but let water through.
+Brush guards cost around $4.05 per linear foot.

-- Mesh guards have smaller holes than screen guards and similarly block debris while letting water filter through.
-These guards are durable and help debris slide off rather than sit on your gutters.
-On average, you can expect to pay $4.24 per linear foot for mesh guards.
+- Mesh guards have smaller holes than screen guards and similarly catch debris while letting water flow through.
+Mesh guards are durable and help debris slide off rather than sit on top of your gutters.
+On average, you can expect to spend $4.24 per linear foot for mesh guards.